robocasa/robocasa/README.md

 By default, all datasets are stored under `datasets/` in the root robocasa directory.

+### Policy Learning

+Refer to our [policy learning repo](https://github.com/ARISE-Initiative/robomimic/tree/robocasa ) to train and evaluate policies on our datasets.

 -------
 ## Key files
 - `robocasa/demos/`: interactive scripts to explore tasks and environments (see quick start section for details)